jdittrich/userNeedResearchBook/text/03_dataGathering.md

 * _Preparing your research sessions_
 * _Observing, listening and co-documenting with research participants_
-* _Capturing data for later analysis_
+* _Collecting data for later analysis_

-You've prepared your research, arranged a meeting with participants, and informed them of what to expect.
-Now you are ready to learn about the motivations, activities, and problems of a participant first-hand by meeting them, listening to their stories, and observing their work.
+You have prepared your research, arranged a meeting with a participant, and informed them of what to expect.
+Now you are ready to learn first-hand about the participant’s motivations, activities, and problems by meeting them, listening to their stories, and observing their work.

 This chapter gives you guidance of how to learn best from your participant.
 A large part is about asking questions and guiding conversations.
-Often, your primary interest is what people _do_.
-To learn about activities, your conversation is ideally mixed with participants demonstrating their work.
-You take notes and pictures to help your memory.
-Participants can take an active role in documenting their work too: You can involve them in drawing diagrams of processes or social relations, so you co-document their work together.
-At the end of the research session you summarize what you learned and give the participant an opportunity to ask questions.
-After the session has ended, you supplement and organize your data.
-Only then research session is over.
+You are also interested in what people _do_.
+To learn about activities, your conversation is mixed with participants demonstrating their work.
+You take notes and pictures to aid your memory.
+Participants can take an active role and document their work: You can involve them in drawing diagrams of processes or social relations, to document their work together.
+At the end of the research session you will summarize what you learned and give the participant an opportunity to ask questions.
+After the session ends, you will complement and organize your data.
+Only then is the  research session over.

 <!-- TODO: compare to asking open questions again↓ -->

-It is a common misconception of user research that it is about asking what people want or how much they like a feature.
-Your inquiry won't (directly) concern future ideas and design—you are not going to ask “do you think that [a gadget] would help you?”
+It is a common misconception about user research that it is asking what people want or how much they like a feature.
+But your research won't delve into future ideas and designs—you are not going to ask “do you think that [a gadget] would help you?”

-It is hard to guess whether an imagined thing would be great to have in the future.
-Instead of working with product ideas, you find out about the how and why of our participant’s activities.
-This allows you to evaluate your ideas (“do my ideas match what participants consider essential for them?”) and to get inspiration for new ideas (“how can I support this activity?”).
+It is hard to guess if an imaginary thing would be great to have in the future.
+Instead of working with product ideas, you will learn the how and why of your participants’ activities.
+This allows you to evaluate your ideas “Are my ideas consistent with what participants consider essential?”) and get inspiration for new ideas (“how can I support this activity?”).

-See your participants as competent in what they do: they are experts in their fields and in their daily work.
-This is contrary to the idea that people “don’t get it” and need to be helped by designers and programmers.
-Assume that the participants have a reason of doing their work the way they do it.
-If you wonder about participant’s actions, try to find out their motivation for acting the way they do.
+See your participants as competent in what they do: they are experts in their daily work.
+This goes against the notion that people “don't get it” and need help from designers and programmers.
+Assume participants have a reason for doing their work the way they do it.
+If you're wondering about the actions of the participants, find out why they act the way they do.

 Before you learn from the participant, let's go over what you need to prepare.

 ## Set up the research session

-To prevent any problems, prepare the research session: Send a reminder to participants and have your recording equipment ready.
+Preparing the research session prevents later problems.
+Send a reminder to participants and have your recording equipment ready.

 ### Remind participants